|

 ST. JOHN POST OFFICE BOX 449 ROCKEFELLER CENTER NEW

-YORK, NY 10185 TEL/FAX: 212 534 5024 MOBILE: 917 519 2905
+YORK, NY 10185 TEL/FAX: 212 534 5024 MOBILE: 917 519 2905 (The contact information above is no longer current.)

-to The New York Times (13 December 2001, page 22).
+York Times (13 December 2001, page 22).

 With reference to the Bill Schorr cartoon that appeared exactly one week before the assassination on the editorial page of the 4 October 1985 edition of the Hearst